midlantica/LovelyBunchOfCoconuts/content/grifts/reparations-in-education.md

 ---
 title: 'Reparations in Education'
-claim: 'Reparations in Education'
+grift: 'Reparations in Education'
-translation: 'Pay for past sins with present ignorance.'
+decode: 'Pay for past sins with present ignorance.'
 ---